icepic/wedge/.github/CONTRIBUTING.md

 ## Responsible Disclosure

-If you've found a security vulnerability, please email me, the author, directly: Matthew dot Holt at Gmail.
-I'll need enough information to verify the bug and make a patch.
-It will speed things up if you suggest a working patch.
-If your report is valid and a patch is released, we will not reveal your identity by default.
-If you wish to be credited, please give me the name to use.
-Thanks for responsibly helping Caddy&mdash;and thousands of websites&mdash;be more secure!
+If you've found a security vulnerability, double check whether it's present in the upstream project or not.
+The change from upstream should be minimal, so if the security issue is present in the upstream code you should report it there.

+If you think that you've discovered an issue in Wedge's changes, use the [keybase key](https://keybase.io/lol768) to create an encrypted issue detailing the problem.

 ## Thank you

 Thanks for your help!
-Caddy would not be what it is today without your contributions.
+Wedge would not be what it is today without your contributions.